tillitis/dev-tillitis/hugo/content/tools/_index.md

                  python3-dev libeigen3-dev \
                  libboost-dev libboost-filesystem-dev \
                  libboost-thread-dev libboost-program-options-dev \
-                 libboost-iostreams-dev cmake libhidapi-dev \
+                 libboost-iostreams-dev cmake libusb-1.0-0-dev \
                  ninja-build libglib2.0-dev libpixman-1-dev \
                  golang clang-format
 ```

 ## Toolchain container

-As a convenience we provide a Docker/Podman image which has all these
+As a convenience we provide a container image which has all these
-tools already installed
+tools already installed, for use wit Podman or Docker.

 ```
 $ podman pull ghcr.io/tillitis/tkey-builder:latest